CLIENT REVIEW: FUN Bank Donates Nearly $3K to Clarion County Coalition for Suicide Prevention

 If you or someone you know needs help, call the Clarion Crisis Support Number at 814-226-7223 or 1-800-292-3866 (24-Hour Line) or text #63288.

-“We chose to give to the CCCSP because the last couple of years have been a struggle and have been really hard on some people mentally and physically,” said Leigh Black, Marketing Coordinator for FUN Bank.
-“Times have been really hard and numbers of suicides are up.
-(Our co-worker’s passing) had a great big impact on all of us.
-She was a really wonderful person.
-We thought we would choose CCCSP in her honor.”
+“We chose to give to the CCCSP because the last couple of years have been a struggle and have been really hard on some people mentally and physically,” said Leigh Black, Marketing Manager for FUN Bank.
+“The need for mental health help has risen sharply and the number of suicides are up.
+(Our co-worker’s passing) had a big impact on all of us.
+She was a wonderful person.
+We chose CCCSP in her honor.”

-The FUN Bank makes it a point to give back to the communities that they serve in Clarion, Forest, and Venango Counties.
+The FUN Bank makes it a point to give back to the communities that they serve in Clarion, Venango, and surrounding counties.

-“We are a local bank and we stay true to being a hometown bank,” Black noted.
-“We really believe in staying local and keeping everything local.
-Giving back is part of how we show the local area our appreciation.
+“We are dedicated to being a hometown bank,” Black noted.
+“We really believe in keeping everything local that we possibly can.
+All of our employees and board members live in the communities that we serve, and we recognize the need to support organizations that support us.
+Giving back is part of how we show the local area our appreciation.”

-“We really do care.
-We live in the communities that we serve, so we need these organizations that help us personally, too, and we just want to give back to that.”

 For more information, visit the CCCSP website or fun-bank.com.